Casablanca: Rapid transit

 The Casablanca Tramway is the rapid transit tram system in Casablanca.
 As of 2024, the network consists of four lines covering 74 km, with 110 stops.

 Casablanca has also implemented a rapid bus transit system known as the Casablanca Busway, a high-level bus network serving the city.
 As of 2024, the network consists of two lines, BW1 and BW2.

-Since the 1970s, Casablanca had planned to build a metro system to offer some relief to the problems of traffic congestion and poor air quality.
+Since the 1970s, Casablanca has planned to build a metro system to offer some relief to the problems of traffic congestion and poor air quality.
 However, the city council voted to abandon the metro project in 2014 due to high costs, and decided to continue expanding the already operating tram system instead.

-Compagnie de Transports au Maroc (CTM) offers private intercity coach buses on various lines run servicing most notable Moroccan towns, as well as a number of European cities.
+Compagnie de Transports au Maroc (CTM) offers private intercity coach buses on various lines run servicing most notable Moroccan towns, as well as some European cities.
 These run from the CTM Bus Station on Leo Africanus Street near the Central Market in downtown Casablanca.
 Supratours, an affiliate of ONCF, also offers coach bus service at a slightly lower cost, departing from a station on Wilad Zian Street.
 There is another bus station farther down on the same street called the Wilad Zian Bus Station; this station is the country's largest bus station, serving over 800 buses daily, catering more to Morocco's lower income population.

+The National office of railway transport (ONCF) is currently developing a Regional Express Network (RER) for the Casablanca metropolitan area, aimed at expanding urban and peri-urban mobility ahead of the 2030 FIFA World Cup.
+Planned as a three-line network totaling 92 kilometers and featuring 18 stations, the RER will connect central Casablanca with Mohammedia, Benslimane Province, and Nouaceur.
+The network is designed to link strategic infrastructure across the region, including Mohammed V International Airport and the upcoming Hassan II Stadium, with trains operating at frequencies of up to every 15 minutes on key sections. the station infrastructure development is split into two main bidding packages worth a combined 400 million MAD (~US$40 million) with an 18-month completion timeline.
+The first lot covers northern and industrial sectors (including Mohammedia Facultés, Zenata Industrielle, Sidi Bernoussi, and Aïn Sebaâ), while the second covers central and southern corridors (including Hay Mohammadi, Mers Sultan, Casa Oasis, Sidi Maârouf, and Nouaceur Nouvelle Ville).
+By 2030, the system is projected to carry up to 180,000 daily passengers, significantly easing road congestion across Grand Casablanca.